FiRST: Finetuning Router-Selective Transformers for Input-Adaptive Latency Reduction: FiRST Framework and Algorithm

 \subsection{Adaptive Router Module}

 The adaptive router module is a single-layer neural network without bias, positioned before every layer in the model.
 During training of the router, all model parameters except the router weights remain frozen.
 For the first layer, it takes the tokenized input, and for each of the subsequent layers, it takes the output of the preceding layer as input.
 Mathematically speaking, for any layer $i$, given a batch of $B$ tokenized inputs sequences, where each sequence has $n$ tokens and is embedded in to $\mathbb{R}^D$, the adaptive router module takes as input a $B\times n\times D$ tensor output of layer $(i-1)$ and outputs a $B\times n \times 1$ tensor.
 Subsequently, corresponding to each value (or, token) in the $B\times n\times 1$ tensor, we apply a sigmoid function to ensure that all entries in the tensor are in the interval $[0,1]$.
 Following this, we take a mean operation at the sequence level - we take a mean of all the weights in a sequence to output a $B\times 1\times 1$ tensor.
 For each sequence in the batch, the corresponding entry is the probability $\rho_i$ with which the sequence passes through the layer $i$.
 The input sequence skips the layer $i$ with probability $1-\rho_i$.
+During training, the output of a layer is modified using a skip connection, incorporating the probability $\rho_i$ (see Figure: \ref{fig:layer_train_inference}).